abhinavmukwane/ASP.NET_7-Core-WebAPI-ImgToOCR-with-JWT/README.md

 }

-To call Img TO OCR API:
+To Use Img TO OCR API:
+Action: POST
 /api/ocr/IMGtoOCR

 Payload: